James W. Pennebaker

 Ryan L. Boyd

-Kayla Jordan is a second year Ph.D. student.
-She completed a Masters of Science in Experimental Psychology at Missouri State University before moving to UT-Austin.
-Her interests include political language, online search behavior, big data, moral psychology, and research methodology.
-She contributes to the Wordwatchers blog with has been featured in the Wall Street Journal and Washington Post.
+Kayden is now Assistant Professor of Social Analytics at Harrisburg University of Science and Technology.
+They graduated with her PhD in Social and Personality Psychology in Summer of 2020.
+Before doing their PhD at UT Austin, Kayden completed a Masters of Science in Experimental Psychology at Missouri State University.
+Their interests include political language, online search behavior, big data, moral psychology, and research methodology.
+Kayden contributes to the Wordwatchers blog and has been featured in the Wall Street Journal and Washington Post.

 In her spare time, you can find her exploring the intricacies and beauty of individual differences through photography and portraiture, working or socializing at coffee shops, playing video games, or hanging out with her lovely cat, Mara.